fedir/ghstat/ratings.md

 * The most popular project is `gohugoio/hugo`
 * The newest project is `go-aah/aah`
 * The project with more commits is `gohugoio/hugo`
+* The project with biggest average contribution period is `go-aah/aah`
 * The project with more tags is `labstack/echo`
 * The project made by most notable top contributors is `astaxie/beego`
 * The project with best errors resolving rate is `kataras/iris`